m1yag1/mike-action-provider/README.md

 Run the following commands with `uv run manage.py <command>`:

 `list-routes` - Used to list all the routes provided by the action provider.
+`reset-db` - Used to completely delete the database and create it from scratch.

 ## Action Provider Routes